oryxlabs/PolarDNS/README.md

 ```
 pip3 install pyyaml
 ```
-3) Edit the configuration file `polardns.yml` and add your domain and nameserver IP addresses
+3) (Optional) Edit the `polardns.yml` configuration file and add your domain and nameserver IP addresses.
 ## How to run it

+Make sure you are using Python 3.10 or newer to run the PolarDNS server:
 ```
 python polardns.py
 ```
-By default, the server starts listening on localhost (127.0.0.1) on UDP and TCP port 53, ready to answer DNS queries.
+By default, the server starts listening on all interfaces on UDP and TCP port 53 (0.0.0.0:53), ready to answer DNS queries.

-You can test it by asking the following sample query, which should always resolve to something.
+You can test it locally by asking the following sample query, which should always resolve to something.

 Ask in UDP mode:
 ```